Skip to main content

 If you will make more intensive use of the package, then maybe it is worth loading it into memory.
 The simplest way to do this is with the library() command.

-Please note that the input of install.packages() is a character vector and requires the name to be in quotes, while library() accepts either character or name and makes it possible for you to write the name of the package without quotes.
+Please note that the input of install.packages() is a character vector and requires the name to be in quotes, while library() accepts either a character or a name and makes it possible for you to write the name of the package without quotes.

 After this, you no longer need the package::function() notation, and you can directly access its functionalities as any other R base functions or data: